 Palmer Park has many options for sports enthusiasts, and we hope to offer more as we continue to restore the park.
 Palmer Park offers baseball, tennis, golf, and basketball.

 Learn how to play tennis!
 Receive excellent instruction for young people 10 years of age and younger through a new program presented by the People for Palmer Park with support from the United States Tennis Association.
-This will be a ten week session beginning in June.
-Rackets and balls will be provided.
+There are both summer sessions and winter sessions (at an indoor location).
+Rackets and balls aree provided.
 Tennis shoes are required.
-Lessons for adults will also be available.
-Registration information TBA.
+Lessons for adults are also be available.